wp-plugins/wp-business-directory/readme.txt

 Base version of the plugin.

 == Official Site ==
-For <a href="http://sahyadriwebsolution.com/wpbusinessdirectoryplugin/">More Information</a> Or Advanced feature drop mail: sahyadriwebsolution@gmail.com
+For <a href="http://sahyadriwebsolution.com/wpbusinessdirectoryplugin/ target="_blank"">More Information</a> Or Advanced feature drop mail: sahyadriwebsolution@gmail.com